Digitex Token (DGTX) Achieves Market Capitalization of $5.92 Million

 Buying and Selling Digitex Token

-It is usually not possible to purchase alternative cryptocurrencies such as Digitex Token directly using US dollars.
-Investors seeking to trade Digitex Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Digitex Token directly using U.S. dollars.
+Investors seeking to acquire Digitex Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex Token using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.